ForAllSecure/sales-engineering-demo/README.md

 docker-compose up -d
 ```

 The configgers should wait until Gitlab is up and running (via health check).

+When the containers are up, find gitlab at localhost:8080, log in with username `root` and the password from your `.env` file.

 # When you want to stop
 Shut down with